helenahan37/book-rental-store/docs/readme.md

 To install and run this program

-1. Open the terminal and create a directory or navigate to one you wish the project to go.
+1. Open the terminal and create a directory or navigate to the one you wish the project to go.
 2. Copy the following command  ```git clone git@github.com:helenahan37/T1A3.git``` into your terminal and hit enter
 3. Navigate to the source file by ```cd T1A3/src ```
 4. This project required Python3, please check your Python version by run ```chmod +x python_version_check.sh``` and ```./python_version_check.sh```